This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 Closer to the city centre, you can find the Naschmarkt, a 16th-century market with over 120 stalls and restaurants.
 If you happen to be in Vienna on a Saturday, go for antique hunting in the flea market at the Naschmarkt.

-There are many other famous attractions in Mariahilf such as the Secession Building, the Otto Wagner Majolikahaus, the Theater an der Wien and the Raimund Theatre.
-Mariahilf is also one of the best places to stay in Vienna for Christmas markets.
+Other famous attractions in Mariahilf are the Secession Building, the Otto Wagner Majolikahaus, the Theatre an der Wien and the Raimund Theatre.

 One of the best things about Mariahilf is its central location, which means you can reach many Vienna attractions with ease.
 There are also tons of shops and restaurants and it’s well-connected to the rest of the city.